thunder/drupal-testing/README.md

 Installs drupal with the minimal profile or the one that has been configured.

 ### start_services
-Starts a services required for testing.
+Starts services required for testing.
 Starts web server and selenium.

 ### run_tests
 Runs the tests